j0ono0/pinout/docs/pages/core.rst

 .. autoclass:: Layout
     :show-inheritance:

+    **This class is not designed to be used directly.** Methods listed here are inherted by child classes.

     :param x: x-axis location, defaults to 0
     :type x: int, optional
     :param y: y-axis location, defaults to 0